moothes/SALOD/README.md

  We only report max-F score here.
 You can [download] the trained models or official maps to get more results.

- Src indicates saliency maps from official code, while ss and ms mean single-scale and multi-scale training respectively.
+ Src indicates results from the saliency maps that provided by author or generated their official code, while ss and ms mean single-scale and multi-scale training strategies respectively.

- **Notice: If you have a new optimizer strategy that can train any network to get a higher score, we would appreciate it.**
+ **Notice: please contact us if you get better results.**

 Methods | Source | Backbone  | SOD   | Pascal-S | ECSSD | HKU-IS | DUTS-TE | DUT-OMRON